Concrete poetry: Development

 Early religious examples of shaped poems in English include "Easter Wings" and "The Altar" in George Herbert's The Temple (1633) and Robert Herrick's "This crosstree here", which is set in the shape of a cross, from his Noble Numbers (1647).
 Secular examples include poems on the subject of drinking in the shape of wine flagons by Rabelais and Charles-François Panard (1750), supplemented by the elaborate goblet of Quirinus Moscherosch (1660), the playful "A Toast" (Zdravljica, 1844) by France Prešeren, with stanzas in the shape of wine-glasses, and "The Mouse's Tale", a shaped poem published in 1865 by Lewis Carroll.

 The approach reappeared at the start of the 20th century, initially in the Calligrammes (1918) of Guillaume Apollinaire, with poems in the shape of a necktie, a fountain, and raindrops running down a window, among other examples.
 In that era also there were typographical experiments by members of avant-garde movements such as Futurism, Dada, and Surrealism in which layout moved from an auxiliary expression of meaning to artistic primacy.
 Thus the significance of the sound poetry in Marinetti's Zang Tumb Tumb (1912) is expressed through pictorial means.
 Similarly in Germany, Raoul Hausmann claimed that the typographic style of his "Phonemes" allowed the reader to recognize what sound was intended.
 In Russia the Futurist poet Vasily Kamensky went so far as to term the typography of his Tango with Cows, published in 1914, "ferro-concrete poems" (zhelezobetonnye poemy), long before the name became current elsewhere.

 A further move away from overt meaning occurred where "poems" were simplified to a simple arrangement of the letters of the alphabet.
-Louis Aragon, for example, exhibited the sequence from A to Z and titled it "Suicide" (1926), while Kurt Schwitters' "ZA (elementary)" has the alphabet in reverse, and the Catalan writer Josep Maria Junoy (1885–1955) placed just the letters Z and A at the top and bottom of the page under the title "Ars Poetica".
+Louis Aragon, for example, exhibited the sequence from A to Z in his work Suicide (1926), while Kurt Schwitters' ZA (elementary) has the alphabet in reverse, and the Catalan writer Josep Maria Junoy (1885–1955) placed just the letters Z and A at the top and bottom of the page in his work Ars Poetica.